WellthCare

 5. Appeal or request an exception if your situation is unique.

-Most importantly, avoid a coverage gap if possible-uninsured healthcare costs can be devastating.
-A proactive approach now will protect your health and your finances until the next enrollment window opens.
+Most importantly, avoid a coverage gap if you can—uninsured healthcare costs can be devastating.
+Act now to protect your health and finances until next enrollment.

 ← Back to Blog